 Kojic acid was discovered in 1907.
 Research on kojic acid later intensified after it was noticed that the hands of brewers and distillers who worked with koji or rice malt were distinctively white and smooth.
 In 1988, kojic acid was approved by the Ministry of Health, Labour and Welfare of Japan as an active whitening ingredient.

 Kojic acid has excellent whitening effects.
 However, it was tremendously difficult to use it in cosmetic products due to the need to use a highly specialized mixing technique to maintain its effectiveness.
 Every time I felt discouraged, I raised my spirits by reminding myself of my responsibility, as a researcher, to get this on the market.
 After having overcome many obstacles, we finally succeeded in launching “KOSÉ Whitening Cream XX,” a cosmetic product containing kojic acid, in 1990.
-Thanks to support of long-term users over near than 30 years since its launch, the kojic acid formulation has been constantly improved.
+Thanks to support of long-term users for many years since its launch, the kojic acid formulation has been constantly improved.

 Science of kojic acid